viadee/vPAV/docs/README.md

 All of these can be switched on or off as required.
 Implementing further checkers is rather simple.
 ### Configuration
+The viadee Process Application Validator uses a rule set to define which checks are executed.
-The viadee Process Application Validator comes with a default ruleSet.xml which provides some basic rules.
+The plugin comes with a default ruleSet.xml which provides some basic rules.
 In order to customize the plugin, we recommend creating your own ruleSet.xml and store it in **"src/test/resources"**.
 This allows you to use your own set of rules for naming conventions or to de-/activate certain checkers.
+To write your own rule set, you can follow the example of [ruleSetDefault.xml](https://github.com/viadee/vPAV/blob/master/src/main/resources/ruleSetDefault.xml).

 ### One set of rules to rule them all
 Furthermore you can use the plugin to manage multiple projects.
+A parent rule set can be shared among them so that you don't have to define the same checkers multiple times.
+The parentRuleSet.xml will provide a basic set of rules for all projects that "inherit".
+Local sets of rules will override inherited rules in order to allow for customization.

 Just create a blank maven project with only the parentRuleSet.xml stored in **"src/main/resources"** and run this project as maven install (make sure to package as jar).
-In your child projects you have to add the dependency to the parent project and to vPAV.

 ```xml
 <dependency>